0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 ### Set up security alerts and updates
 ##### - GitHub, through Dependabot, also natively offers a security check for vulnerable dependencies

-1. Go to "Settings" tab of your repo
+1. Go to "Settings" tab of the repo

-2. Go to "Security&Analysis" section
+2. Go to "Security & analysis" section

 3. Click "Enable" for both "Dependabot alerts" and "Dependabot security updates"